Looking for car amplifiers?Start shopping

 - Play your test music.
 That's a recording you are very familiar with and know what it's supposed to sound like.
 It has plenty of sonic variety: lots of very high notes like flutes, brass, and cymbals, lots of mid-range content like piano, guitar, and vocals, and lots of very low notes like bass and drums.
 And you will listen to it over and over again.
 (For steps 4 through 10, while you're setting the amplifier's gains, it is best to play the loudest passages of your song selection.)

 - Set the receiver's fade control all the way to the front speakers.

 - With your amplifier's gain controls still all the way down, turn the receiver's volume up to ¾ full, or until the music sounds distorted.
 (If you don't hear any music at all, try turning the amp's front gain control up slightly until you do.)
 If you hear distortion, turn down the receiver's volume until the distortion goes away and the music sounds clean.

-- Now turn up the front gain control of your amp until the music is as loud as you will ever possibly stand it.
+- Now turn up the front gain control of your amp until the music distorts, then turn it down so it plays clean again.

 - Turn the receiver volume down.